This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cook the noodles according to package directions, then drain and set aside.
+• Cook the 8 ounces Chinese egg noodles according to package directions, then drain and set aside.

-• Preheat a large frying pan over medium heat and drizzle with the oil.
+• Preheat a large frying pan over medium heat and drizzle with the 1 tablespoon olive oil and add 2 cloves garlic (minced) Stir for a minute.

-• Add the chicken and season to taste.
+• Add the 2 chicken breasts (diced) and season with salt and pepper to taste.
 Cook, stirring frequently, until golden brown and almost cooked through.

-• Stir in the bell peppers and continue to cook for 2-3 minutes, or until the chicken is fully cooked through.
-Add the spinach and cook for 1-2 minutes, or until just wilted.
+• Stir in the 2 bell peppers and continue to cook for 2-3 minutes or until the chicken is fully cooked through.
+Add the 3 cups baby spinach and cook for 1-2 minutes or until just wilted.

 • Remove from the heat and toss with the hot cooked noodles and the sauce.
-Garnish with sesame seeds.
+Garnish with 2 teaspoons sesame seeds.

 Notes